Puna, Hawaii: 2014 lava flow

-In June 2014, a lava flow dubbed the June 27th flow started flowing from a vent of a spatter cone called Puʻu ʻŌʻō on the east rift zone of Kilauea Volcano in a northwest direction towards the villages of Kaohe Homesteads and Pahoa.
+In June 2014, a lava flow dubbed the June 27th flow started flowing from a vent of a spatter cone called Puʻu ʻŌʻō on the east rift zone of Kīlauea Volcano in a northwest direction towards the villages of Kaohe Homesteads and Pahoa.

 In early September it appeared that the lava flow was en route to the small community of Kaohe Homesteads.
 Community leaders and state officials began to draw up plans for evacuations and the mayor signed an emergency proclamation as residents of the Kaohe Homesteads subdivision learned that lava from Kilauea Volcano was just 0.8 mile away and could reach them within a week.
 On September 13, a release from the Hawaiian Volcano Observatory stated that the flow had begun to shift away from the subdivision as it had interacted with both the cracks and down-dropped blocks within the East Rift Zone of Kīlauea volcano and a natural valley that leveled away from Kaohe Homesteads.

 In early October 2014, the lava flow was heading towards the community of Pahoa, Hawaii.
 On October 25, the flow had crossed Cemetery Road at Apa'a Road near the Pahoa Recycling and Transfer Station, a waste/trash station, which was closed and relocated due to the lava flow.
 The flow was quickly advancing on a nearby cemetery and triggered the first series of evacuations.
 On November 10, the flow claimed a home.